Sigil-Ebook/Sigil/README.txt

 	src/libTidy - source code for HTML Tidy, an HTML cleaner src/ZipArchive - source code for ZipArchive, a zipping library

+The installer directory contains the files needed to produce a binary installer for Windows and Linux.

 The INSTALL.txt file contains information on building Sigil from source code (and installing it on Linux machines).